 Often the headline cases are challenges to central government policies like terror suspect control orders, the extradition of failed asylum seekers, secret courts and the giving of evidence anonymously.
-Other big-ticket work comes from public inquiries: the Leveson, Chilcot and Francis inquiries are all illustrative examples.
+Other big-ticket work comes from public inquiries: The Independent Inquiry into Child Sexual Abuse and Grenfell Tower Inquiry are two ongoing examples.
 However, for every (in)famous case reported in the media, there are hundreds relating to daily decisions taken by public bodies on immigration, welfare, planning and school places.

 The most important process in public practice is judicial review: the Administrative Court may order that any decision made unlawfully be overturned or reconsidered.
 Decisions are often reviewed on the basis of the Human Rights Act 1998.

 The realities of the job

 - The Administrative Court is extremely busy, so an efficient style of advocacy is vital.

 - Barristers must cut straight to the chase and succinctly deliver pertinent information, case law or statute.
 They need a genuine interest in the legislative process and the fundamental laws of the land.

 - A real interest in academic law is a prerequisite.
 Complex arguments are more common than precise answers.

 - While legal intellect is vital, public law's real world issues demand a practical outlook and an ability to stand back from the issue in question.

 - Junior barristers often hone their nascent advocacy skills at the permissions stage of judicial review in short 30-minute hearings.